 The Company has developed an enterprise-wide risk management framework to provide reasonable assurance that the risks faced by the business are prudently and soundly managed.
-The risk management framework is documented in a comprehensive Risk Management Strategy (RMS) and a Reinsurance Management Strategy (REMS) which are approved annually by the Board of directors and lodged with the Reserve Bank of New Zealand (RBNZ).
+The risk management framework is documented in a comprehensive Risk Management Strategy (RMS) and a Reinsurance Management Strategy (REMS) which are approved annually by the Board of directors.